 The Welch Lab has openings for multiple positions, including Postdoctoral Fellow, PhD Student, Bioinformatician, and Software Engineer! (more info)

-April 25, 2023Collaborative paper with Noriaki Ono is published in Nature Communications
+July 1, 2024Collaborative paper with Collins lab published in Nature Communications